RobIsaTeam/courses/_posts/2016-02-08-2-threejs-introduction-to-html.markdown

 tags: [threejs]
 categories: [threejs, course, material, ]
 ---

+*Learning objectives:*

+* Create your first web page and view it in a browser
+* Understand the structure of an HTML document
+* Understand the different elements within an HTML document

+___

 A way of writing that is understood by all web browsers is HTML: hypertext markup language.
 Since we don’t have the ability to do logical operations (loops, etc.) with HTML alone, it’s not technically a programming language.

 Let’s see how we can get our browser to greet the world.
 We need to: